hamsterjam/harp/luaFunctions.md

 `setComponent(entID, compName, val)`

-Sets the Component compName of Entity entID to the usertype val.
+Sets the Component compName of Entity entID to the userdata val.

 `setFlag(entID, compName, val)`